edoardottt/cariddi/README.md

   -json
      Print the output as JSON in stdout.
   -md
-     Maximum level the crawler will follow from the initial target URL.
+     Maximum depth level the crawler will follow from the initial target URL.
   -i string
      Ignore the URL containing at least one of the elements of this array.
   -info